Vandanam

-Priyadarshan remade the film in Telugu as Nirnayam (1991) with Sukumari reprising her role.
-The film is based on the 1987 American film Stakeout.
+Priyadarshan remade the film in Telugu as Nirnayam (1991) with Sukumari reprising her role..
 A comedy sequence from this movie was reported to be re-used by Priyadarshan in the 2021 Hindi film Hungama 2.

 Plot

 Professor Kurian Fernandez, a convict, escapes from jail along with Raghu, his cellmate.
 After a failed attempt to chase and nab the duo, the officials draw up several plans to capture both.
-Police authorities strongly feel that Fernandez will land up in Bangalore and may try to meet up with his only daughter.
-Unnikrishnan and K. Purushothaman Nair, two inspectors from Kerala Police, are sent to Bangalore to follow the activities of Gaadha, daughter of Fernandez.
+Police authorities strongly feel that Fernandez will go to Bangalore and may try to meet up with his only daughter, Gaadha.
+Unnikrishnan and Purushothaman Nair, two inspectors from Kerala Police, are sent to Bangalore to covertly observe Gaadha to see if Fernandez makes contact.